OICR/softeng-blog/_posts/jared_baker/2017-10-20-Day-1-Collaboratory.md

     <img id="instance-networks" src="{{site.urlimg}}jared_baker/day1collab/3-instance-networks.png" data-featherlight="#instance-networks"/>
 </figure>

 Security groups are the firewall for an instance.
-They define what can and can't go to/from your instance over the network.
+They define what can and can'grt go to/from your instance over the network.
 Choose the default security group for now as we will modify this later on.

 <figure>
     <img id="instance-secgroups" src="{{site.urlimg}}jared_baker/day1collab/3-instance-secgroups.png" data-featherlight="#instance-secgroups"/>